We round up the best castles to visit in the region of Ragusa

 Like most towns in Ragusa, Modica too rose up from the rubble of the devastating earthquake of 1693.
 An important Greek and Roman city in its heyday, Modica is now and has been for the past four centuries a custodian of a long Sicilian tradition of chocolate making.
 Being part of the Spanish kingdom for so many years meant that Sicily was often one of the first recipients of food imports from South America and cacao was one of them.
 Chocolate at that time was very bitter, historians agree that the union between South America and Sicily was very important in establishing the chocolate as we know it today as the island is thought to be the first to introduce sugar to chocolate.
 You can find chocolate factories across Modica, some in their fourth generation, making chocolate, slightly grainy in texture and often flavored with chili, cinnamon or vanilla, based on Aztec methods and recipes.

 Located on top of a small mountain, the imposing Castello dei Conti, meaning the Count’s Castle, was for centuries, the seat of political power in Modica and remains to this day a visual emblem.
 The first construction of the Modica Castle dates back to the 8th century and was used by the Royal family as their residency and also for military and prison uses.
 The Castle of Modica also has a luxurious garden rich in vegetation and shrubs, including the citrus fruits of Sicily.
-Among the most common plants were the Myrtle and Rosemary, considered at the time an excellent tool for air purification.
-The Castello dei Conti, as it stands today, is the result of a massive reconstruction that affected its structures not only after the earthquake, but, above all, after 1779.
+Among the most common plants were Myrtle and Rosemary, considered at the time an excellent tool for air purification.
+The Castello dei Conti, as it stands today, is the result of a massive reconstruction that affected its structures not only after the earthquake, but, mostly, after 1779.
 Today the Castle includes the Ethnographic Museum, the Enoteca Storica Regionale, the Museum of Wine and Traditions, a permanent exhibition of the traditional Sicilian puppets (Pupi) and an exhibition dedicated to the sculptures of the Sicilian artist Nicola Rubino.